Philipelima/rtmp-server/README.md

 ### What's RTMP ?

 RTMP (Real-time messaging protocol) is a data transmission technology developed by Macromidia, initially dedicated to transmitting data between streaming servers and the old Adobe Flash Player.

+Today the RTMP protocol is constantly used by streaming services to deliver live videos.